By Stratis Georgiou – a Concerned Orthodox Christian

 As Holy Tradition tells us, the Lord Jesus Christ Himself and His Mother, our Glorious Lady, the Theotokos, came to St. Nicholas’ defence by appearing to some of the Fathers during the night with the revelation that no disciplinary action was to be taken against St. Nicholas and that he was to be re-admitted to the Council venue.

-Christ and the Theotokos knew that St. Nicholas had acted out of love – and not passion – and wanted to make sure that the leadership of this first, extremely important Council, were clear about this.
+Christ and the Theotokos knew that St. Nicholas had acted out of love – and not passion – and wanted to make sure that the leadership of this first, extremely important Council, was clear about this.

 Who Will Be Our St. Nicholas as this Age Comes to a Close?